backdrop-contrib/cas_server/README.txt

 Central Authentication Services (CAS) is a commonly used Single Sign-On protocol used by many universities and large organizations.
-For a brief introduction, please see the Jasig website: http://www.jasig.org/cas/about
+For a brief introduction, please see the CAS website: https://www.apereo.org/projects/cas

 The Drupal CAS project has two modules: